abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 #### Three pillars of ASIC DESIGN
   ![Picture 6 ](https://github.com/user-attachments/assets/5ee5a992-4b8e-43e0-889f-5da4215429a7)

-#### 1)  RTL Design: Register Transfer Level refer to pre-designed and pre-verified digital hardware components or blocks that are described at the Register Transfer Level (RTL).
+#### 1)  RTL Design: Register Transfer Level refers to pre-designed and pre-verified digital hardware components or blocks that are described at the Register Transfer Level (RTL).
 It is an HDL representation of a digital circuit or a portion of a circuit.
-#### 2)  EDA tools: Electronic Design Automation Tools are software applications which are used in design, simulation, analysis, automate the process of chip making which increase efficiency and reduce time-to-market aspects.
+#### 2)  EDA tools: Electronic Design Automation Tools are software applications that are used in design, simulation, analysis, automate the process of chip-making which increases efficiency and reduces time-to-market aspects.
-#### PDKs : Process Design Kits are set of files which are basically model files provided by the foundry that abides all the rules of fabrication and used by the circuit designers to develop an analog, digital and mixed signal designs.
-It acts a bridge between the semiconductor fabrication engineers and circuit designers.
+#### PDKs: Process Design Kits are a set of files which are model files provided by the foundry that abide by all the rules of fabrication and are used by the circuit designers to develop analog, digital and mixed-signal designs.
+It acts as a bridge between semiconductor fabrication engineers and circuit designers.

 These three can have limited access and most of them have licenses.
-However, there are many designs, tools and pdks that are open source, and we will be using these open-source tools and files to generate a cpu core.
+However, many designs, tools, and pdks are open-source, and we will be using these open-source tools and files to generate a cpu core.

 ### OPENLANE EDA Tools (RTL to GDSII)
  OpenLane is an automated RTL to GDSII flow based on several tools.
-It provides a number of custom scripts for design exploration and optimization.
+It provides several custom scripts for design exploration and optimization.
 The flow performs all ASIC implementation steps from RTL all the way down to GDSII.
-Currently, it supports both A and B variants of the sky130 PDK, the C variant of the gf180mcu PDK.
+Currently, it supports both the A and B variants of the sky130 PDK, and the C variant of the gf180mcu PDK.

-Github Repo
+GitHub Repo
 ``` bash
  https://github.com/The-OpenROAD-Project/OpenLane
  ```
-The advantage of OpenLane is it is user friendly, and we can modify the behavior of the circuit with a single configuration file.
+The advantage of OpenLane is it is user-friendly, and we can modify the behavior of the circuit with a single configuration file.

 #### OpenLane Architecture